-Beneficiaries of temporary protection have freedom of movement within the State and towards other EUMS once registered.
+Beneficiaries of temporary protection have freedom of movement within Malta and towards other EUMS once registered.

-No issues are reported regarding the experience of TP beneficiaries who wished to travel to Ukraine temporarily.
-However, the International Protection Agency stated that a return to Ukraine - irrespectively of duration of purpose - could result in a withdrawal of TP,19 with the possibility of the person applying for TP once again.
+In 2022, the International Protection Agency stated that a return to Ukraine - irrespectively of duration or purpose - could result in a withdrawal of TP, with the possibility of the person applying for TP once again.
+Nonetheless, withdrawal cases came to the attention of NGOs or legal practitioners.